erl-ang/bootleg-bittorrent/README.md

 {"file_name,client_name" : (client_ip, client_tcp_port), ...}
 ```

-- why this key?
+why this key?
 - when requesting a file, the client needs to be able to quickly check whether that file actually belongs to that client.
-    - need a str, int, float, bool or None to send over sockets using `json` dumps and loads to serialize and deserialize the dictionary, so [we need to either use one field or concatenate multiple](https://stackoverflow.com/questions/15190362/sending-a-dictionary-using-sockets-in-python)
+- practical: for serialization and deserialization of the dictionary.
+[We need to either use one key field or concatenate multiple](https://stackoverflow.com/questions/15190362/sending-a-dictionary-using-sockets-in-python)
 - we can’t use `file_name` to index because multiple clients can offer the same file.
 Also, one host can have multiple instances of chatapp clients that offer the same file, so we can’t index by `file_name,client_ip`. `file_name,client_name` guarantees us a unique key and the leftover values conveniently makes up the address where the client can request the file from the client.

-- the udp ports are not included in this view because they are only for server-client communication.
+The udp ports are not included in this view because they are only for server-client communication.

-- An alternative approach could be to call some sort of transformation algorithm to transform the server table to the client view every time it needs to be broadcasted.
+An alternative approach could be to call some sort of transformation algorithm to transform the server table to the client view every time it needs to be broadcasted.
 However, because server updates are likely common, we just choose to store extra state and maintain both views as we go.

 # Known Bugs 🐛